University of California, Los Angeles: Economic impact

 The university has a significant impact in the Los Angeles economy.
 It is the fifth largest employer in the county (after Los Angeles County, the Los Angeles Unified School District, the federal government and the City of Los Angeles) and the seventh largest in the region.
+UCLA consistently has the highest revenue of all the universities in University of California system.

 Trademarks and licensing

 The UCLA trademark "is the exclusive property of the Regents of the University of California", but it is managed, protected, and licensed through UCLA Trademarks and Licensing, a division of the Associated Students UCLA, the largest student employer on campus.
-As such, the ASUCLA also has a share in the profits.
+As such, the ASUCLA also has a share in trademark profits.

-Due to UCLA's academic and athletic prestige, as well as the name, being associated with popular images of Southern California lifestyle, apparel with UCLA logos and insignia sells not just in the United States, but as an overseas clothing and accessories brand.
-High demand for UCLA apparel has inspired the licensing of its trademark to UCLA brand stores throughout Europe, the Middle East and Asia.
+Apparel, fashion accessories and other items with UCLA'S logo and insignea are popular in many parts of the world due to both the university's academic and athletic prestige, and its association with colorful images of Southern California life and culture.
+This demand for UCLA-branded merchandise has inspired the licensing of its trademark to UCLA brand stores throughout Europe, the Middle East and Asia.
 Since 1980, 15 UCLA stores have opened in South Korea, and 49 are currently open in China.
-The newest store was opened in Kuwait.
-There are also stores in Mexico, Singapore, India and Europe.
-UCLA makes $400,000 in royalties every year through its international licensing program.
+The newest store recently opened in Kuwait; there are also stores in Mexico, Singapore and India.
+UCLA earns about $400,000 in royalties each year through its international licensing program.

 Commerce on campus

 UCLA has various store locations around campus, with the main store in Ackerman Union.
 In addition, UCLA-themed products are sold at the gift shop of Fowler Museum on campus.
 Due to licensing and trademarks, products with UCLA logos and insignia are usually higher priced than their unlicensed counterparts.
-These products have popularity among visitors, who buy them as gifts and souvenirs.
-For certain products (such as notebooks and folders) the UCLA Store offers both licensed (logo) and unlicensed (without logo, thus cheaper) options, but for many other products the latter option is often unavailable.

-Students who are part-time employed by ASUCLA at a UCLA Store or a UCLA Restaurant are offered certain discounts when they are shopping at UCLA Stores, in addition to their salary.
+These products are popular among visitors, who buy them as gifts and souvenirs.
+The UCLA store offers some products, such as notebooks and folders, in both licensed (logoed) and cheaper unlicensed (un-logoed) options, but for other products the latter option is often unavailable.
+Students employed part-time by ASUCLA at UCLA Stores and Restaurants receive discounts when they shop at UCLA Stores.